ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

   CombinedTreeProof search;
 } UpdateResponse;
 ~~~

+The `opening` field of an `UpdateInfo` structure contains the commitment opening
+that was chosen for a specific new version of the label and, if in Third-Party
+Management mode, the `prefix` field contains the Service Operator's signature
+over the new value.

+The `version` field of `UpdateResponse` contains the new greatest version of the
+label.
+The `position` field contains the index of the log entry that where the
+new versions of the label were inserted.
+The `info` field contains an
+`UpdateInfo` for each new version of the label, in the same order as they were
+given in `UpdateRequest.values`.

+The `binary_ladder` field contains VRF proofs and commitments as described

+Users verify an `UpdateResponse` by following these steps:

 Users verify the UpdateResponse as if it were a SearchResponse for the greatest
 version of `label`.
 To aid verification, the update response provides the